anwangari/Python_ETL/README.md

-# Python ETL
+# Data Integration with Alpha Vintage API
-In this project, I developed a custom python ETL class to automate scraping of historic forex data from Alpha Vintage API, transform, and load the data into a SQL database (SQLite).
+#### In this project, I developed a custom python ETL class to automate scraping of historic forex data from Alpha Vintage API, transform, and load the data into a SQL database (SQLite).

 ## Description
 ### 1. `config.py`